Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-2/_index.md

 If you look closely at the url you'll see it says `qsearch=toaster` right at the end.
 That's how the server will know that you are searching for a toaster.

-Let's say you are a fancy pants and want a fancy toaster.
-If you search for `smeg toaster` then the url will include your search term.
+Let's say you want to search for something more specific such as a `smeg 4-slice toaster`.
+If you fill that into the search bar then click search then the URL will show your new search terms.

 ## Infinite possibilities!